What you can run in parallel

 | Quickwit | Yes | Quickwit is designed as a horizontally scalable cluster.
 Add nodes to grow ingest and search capacity. |

-| Rootprint database | External Postgres | Rootprint stores users, API keys, saved queries, preferences, and activity state in Postgres.
-This is separate from Quickwit’s metastore, even if both databases run on the same Postgres server. |
+| Rootprint database | External Postgres | Rootprint stores users, API keys, saved views, preferences, and activity state in its own Postgres database.
+Keep it separate from Quickwit’s metastore.
+The two can share a Postgres server, but each needs its own database. |

 QUICKWIT_URL at a